mvolkmann/blog/src/migrating-from-react-to-htmx.md

    - Create a directory to hold the new project.
    - `cd` to the new directory.
-   - Enter `bun init` accept all the defaults for the prompts.
+   - Enter `bun init` and accept all the defaults for the prompts.

 1. `npm install hono`